 What is the Family Home Guarantee?

+The Family Home Guarantee aims to help single parents with dependants to purchase a new or existing home with a deposit as low as 2%, with the government guaranteeing the remaining 18%.
 Usually, home buyers would need to save up at least a 20% deposit, or take out lenders mortgage insurance (LMI) which can leave them thousands of dollars out of pocket.

 While some lenders such as CommBank and NAB have welcomed the scheme, other groups have raised concerns.

 The Finance Brokers Association of Australia (FBAA) warned some borrowers could end up with a negative equity position if property values fall and interest rates rise.

 Research house CoreLogic also cautioned that low deposits mean more debt, adding more interest that needs to be paid over the life of the loan.
 However, this could be worthwhile if the borrower would otherwise be spending thousands in rent, CoreLogic said.
 Borrowers may also benefit from long-term gains in real estate values.

 The Federal Government says about 125,000 single parents will be eligible for the scheme.
 That means only 8% of eligible families would benefit from the measure over the four-year period.

 There are a few specific requirements applicants will need to meet: